karolpiateknet/BlogExamples/README.md

 ## Auto generation of code and formatting

 To run all below scripts use `sh generate_mocks.sh` script.

+### Sourcery Code generation

+Sourcery has been configured to generate repetitive code.

+You can find sourcery configuration in file `.sourcery.yml` and sourcery Templates in `BlogExamplesTests/Sourcery/Templates/` directory.

 ### Formatting Code with SwiftFormat

 SwiftFormat is being used to ensure code consistency in the project.